CharlesThawnpi/movievirus-docs/master-instruction-source.md

 ## D.2 Module 02: File Request and Quota Enforcement

 ### D.2.1 Token Validation (Final Behavior)

 Validation Logic:
   1. IF telegram_user_id is already linked to token:
-   - DO NOT ask for token again
+     * DO NOT ask for token again
-   - allow access directly
+     * allow access directly
   2. IF telegram_user_id is NOT linked:
-   - require token input
+     * require token input
-   - validate token
+     * validate token
-   - IF valid:
-       → proceed to linking logic
+     * IF valid: -> proceed to linking eligibility logic
   3. Always enforce in this order:
-   - token exists
+     * token exists
-   - token status allows use
+     * token status allows use
-   - total quota remaining > 0
+     * total quota remaining > 0
-   - daily cap not reached
+     * daily cap not reached
-   - linked account rule
+     * linked account rule
   4. Standard plans must NOT be blocked by time-based expiry.
-5. Optional expiry check is allowed only when plan_type is explicitly set to special.

-Purpose:
-- eliminate repeated token input
-- maintain strong entitlement enforcement
-- keep standard plan behavior quota-based, not date-based

-Phase-1 enforcement order should be:

-1. validate request identity / request_id
-2. validate token format and existence
-3. validate token status
-4. validate linked Telegram account state
-5. auto-link if allowed and slots remain
-6. if max linked accounts reached, apply auto-replace-oldest only if replacement cooldown allows
-7. validate total quota remaining
-8. validate daily cap for this token + Telegram account on system date
-9. validate duplicate protection window
-10. attempt delivery
-11. deduct quota only after confirmed successful delivery
-12. write usage and audit logs
+  5. If validation failures reach 5 attempts within active protection window:
+     * apply 5 minute cooldown
+     * return a clear support-friendly denial message

 ### D.2.2.1 Quota Deduction Safety Rule